A Proper Damage Analysis Looks Like ThisJuly 27, 2018

 Insurers and repair centers alike will often cut corners during a damage analysis—but that’s not what we’re about here at Compact Auto Body.
 When you bring your vehicle to our New Jersey auto repair shop, you can expect a real damage analysis consisting of:

-When you drop your vehicle off, we will disassemble it and identify damage that might have been hidden or omitted in the original estimate.
+After the pre-scan, we will disassemble the vehicle and identify damage that might have been hidden or omitted in the original estimate.
 Many shops do not do this, opting instead to leave the car assembled.
 This prevents an accurate analysis, as supplemental damage is rarely visible from the outside.

 For example, simply removing the bumper cover does not allow us to see reinforcement, radiator or headlight damage.
 About 90 percent of the cars brought to our two shops in Matawan and Middletown have supplemental damage not previously addressed in the estimate.
 Insurance companies will often encourage drivers to take advantage of photo estimates; while photo estimates are extremely convenient, they do not achieve anywhere near the detail of a damage analysis.